 - A second plastic sleeve with resources for nurses – training and competency checklist, syringe labels

-- The practice demonstration kit and the sharps container
+- The practice demonstration kit and the sharps container.

-Tip: The communications department of the HHS assisted with reproducing copies of each printed resource in colour on regular paper – handbook (stapled), diary (stapled), step-by-step guides, fridge chart, information brochure.
-The resources are assembled and stored in a central location and clinical sites within the service access resources as they need them. |
+The communications department of the hospital and health service assisted with reproducing copies of each printed resource in colour on regular paper – handbook (stapled), diary (stapled), step-by-step guides, fridge chart, information brochure.